WARNING: This article contains information about sexual abuse which may be triggering to survivors.

 It wasn’t until the father heard about another family filing a complaint that he had the dreadful realization — his little girl had tried to tell him.
 When he went to his daughter and she divulged details about the abuse, he found that although she may have felt uneasy on some level, she had perceived the abuse the way her abuser had wanted her to – an affectionate little game they played together.
 “Don’t tell your parents.
 They might get mad at me.”

 I’m ashamed to admit that I share this story for selfish reasons, too, in hope that spilling my thoughts will help me untangle them.
-I still don’t know how I feel or how I’m supposed to feel.
 I’m reliving my many interactions with this man, hearing his voice and his laughter, remembering his every touch and facial expression — a slideshow of once pleasant images now viewed through a distorted lens, nightmarish.
 One minute I’m disgusted, so angry and sad for the children.
 I hurt, cringe and shudder.
-The next minute I just remember him, and try to merge these disparate people into one — friend and child molester — but can’t, at least not yet.
+The next minute I just remember him and try to merge these disparate people into one — friend and child molester.
 And the hardest thing to reckon with are my feelings of loss, and the guilt I have for feeling them.
-Because even for the devastating harm he’s done, lives he’s changed, innocence he’s stolen, I’m finding it impossible to hate this guy, to just throw him away.
+Because even for the devastating harm he’s done, lives he’s changed, innocence he’s stolen, I’m finding it challenging to just throw him away.
 This is the death of a friend, but worse… there’s disillusionment and betrayal.
 How could he?

 If I’m wrestling with these feelings, with all my years of life experience, how will the children reconcile theirs?
 Will they understand how a relationship that felt so loving could be so wrong?
 Will they struggle to comprehend how the intimate ‘games’ they shared with a trusted friend could be shameful and bad?
-Are they bad, too, for enjoying being with him?
+Will they worry that they are bad, too, for enjoying being with him?
 Do they feel remorse for sending him to jail?
 Will they heal this wound and trust their instincts again?
 I’m praying that they will.

 I urge you to read these “Eight Common Myths About Child Sexual Abuse” by the Leadership Council.
 I believed a few of them.
 One of the most jarring to me is “Myth 4: Children who are being abused would immediately tell their parents.
 Research shows that children who have been sexually assaulted often have considerable difficulty revealing or discussing their abuse.
 Estimates suggest that only 3% of all cases of child sexual abuse (Finkelhor & Dziuba-Leatherman, 1994; Timnick, 1985) and only 12% of rapes involving children are ever reported to police (Hanson et al., 1999).”